marcocalamai/HMM-single-word-speech-recognition/README.md

 # HMM-single-word-speech-recognition
-Implementation of one system based on HMMs and GMM for single word speech recognition task
+A system implementation based on HMM and GMM for single word speech recognition task